 If you try this, rely on the Cook's Illustrated article rather than Chef Marc.
 He is sloppy.
-There are several inconsistencies on his site and if you hear him on the radio (he used to be an annual guest on KGO-AM in San Francisco), you hear still more inconsistencies, all belted out with the emphatic certainty normally reserved for political talk show hosts.
+There are several inconsistencies on his site and if you hear him on the radio, you hear still more inconsistencies, all belted out with the emphatic certainty normally reserved for political talk show hosts.
 A lot of what he says is either wrong or dubious.
 The videos on his site are especially odd.
 He drinks wine the whole time and by the end, he is getting sloppier and sloppier.

 I love high-roast chicken but for turkey, stick with the standard 325 degrees.